14 fun things to do with dad on Father’s Day in Richmond

 Richmond, Va.
 23230

 From 3 p.m.- 12 a.m. at the Hof in Scott’s Addition, the rooftop will be open for beers and pizza.
-The cool thing is happy hour is ALL WEEK LONG, so you can get in a few more drinks for a little less cash.
+The cool thing is happy hour is ALL WEEKEND LONG, so you can get in a few more drinks for a little less cash.
 I’m not saying be cheap on Father’s Day; I am saying be frugal and show Dad you are spending your money wisely.
 Bonus: The pizza oven had to be lifted onto the roof with a crane — worth getting a look.

 The Graduate Hotel